Backgammon Basics and Gambling Tips

 Backgammon, the game of kings, is one of the many exciting options available to play at online casinos.
 Don’t know how to play?
 No problem.
 Check out the Backgammon Basics below:

 Backgammon is a game for two players.
-The game plays on a board with 24 triangles in alternate colours called ‘points’.
-They are numbered 1 to 24.
+The game plays out on a board with 24 triangles in alternate colours called ‘points’.
+They have numbers from 1 to 24.

 On the right-hand side of the Backgammon board are two trays, one for each player.
-Checkers are stored here when they remove from the board.
+Checkers are stored here when they are removed from the board.
 Yours go into the lower one; your opponent’s into the higher.

 The object of the game of Backgammon